httpstersk/iskra-studio/docs/clerk-setup.md

 # Clerk Authentication Setup Guide

-This guide will walk you through setting up Clerk authentication for Iskra (spark-videos).
+This guide will walk you through setting up Clerk authentication for Iskra (iskra-studio).

 ## Prerequisites